sudo-self/Rpi-shairport-sync/README.md

 * Hardware Mute — Shairport Sync can mute properly if the hardware supports it.
 * Support for the Apple ALAC decoder.
 * Output bit depths of 8, 16, 24 and 32 bits, rather than the standard 16 bits.
-* Fast Response — With hardware volume control, response is instantaneous; otherwise the response time is 0.15 seconds with `alsa`, 0.35 seconds with `sndio`.
+* Fast Response — With hardware volume control, response is instantaneous; otherwise the response time is 0.2 seconds with `alsa`, 0.35 seconds with `sndio`.
 * Non-Interruptible — Shairport Sync sends back a "busy" signal if it's already playing audio from another source, so other sources can't disrupt an existing Shairport Sync session.
 (If a source disappears without warning, the session automatically terminates after two minutes and the device becomes available again.)
 * Metadata — Shairport Sync can deliver metadata supplied by the source, such as Album Name, Artist Name, Cover Art, etc. through a pipe or UDP socket to a recipient application program — see https://github.com/mikebrady/shairport-sync-metadata-reader for a sample recipient.
 Sources that supply metadata include iTunes and the Music app in iOS.
+* Support for the [MPRIS](https://specifications.freedesktop.org/mpris-spec/2.2/) protocol with some support for remote control of the source.
+* A native D-Bus IPC interface with access to metadata and with some support for remote control of the source.
 * A native [MQTT](https://en.wikipedia.org/wiki/MQTT) interface for metadata and/or controls.
 * Raw Audio — Shairport Sync can deliver raw PCM audio to standard output or to a pipe.
 This output is delivered synchronously with the source after the appropriate latency and is not interpolated or "stuffed" on its way through Shairport Sync.
 * Autotools and Libtool Support — the Shairport Sync build process uses GNU `autotools` and `libtool` to examine and configure the build environment — important for portability and for cross compilation.
 Previous versions of Shairport looked at the current system to determine which packages were available, instead of looking at the target system for what packages were available.